pachun/pachun.github.io/_posts/2024-03-11-testing-react-native-alerts.md

 <!--end-of-excerpt-->

-I was able to test that the dialog was display by mocking out the call to show the alert with jest.
+I was able to test that the prompt was displayed by mocking out the call to show the prompt with jest.

 ```react
 it("shows an alert with an input to enter the text message's confirmation code", async () => {